In Defence of Visual Analytics Systems: Replies to Critics

-The planning, execution, and reporting of VA system research has traditionally been rooted in Munzner's nested model~\cite{munzner2009nested} and design study methodology~\cite{sedlmair2012design}, which are greatly informed and influenced by HCI research.
+\textbf{Augmenting methodology with a software perspective.} Research on VA systems has traditionally been rooted in Munzner's nested model~\cite{munzner2009nested} and design study methodology~\cite{sedlmair2012design}, which are greatly informed and influenced by HCI research.
+Since they are qualitative and subjective in nature, we often hear researchers asking how to quantify the design and evaluation of VA systems (\eg~\ci{30}).
 Due to the interdisciplinary nature of visualization research, we argue that an inclusive vision to explore alternatives will likely enhance our theoretical and practical underpinnings.
-In particular, we argue for a software engineering perspective, given the strong focus on the production of VA system software.
+In particular, we argue for a software engineering perspective, as VA systems are software artifacts.

 First, software engineering research has proposed many languages such as UML~\cite{booch2005unified} to standardize the disparate systems and represent information such as system structure, behavior, and interaction.
-In line with the ever-growing number of VA systems, we envision that a formal language of VA systems will provide a standard way to document VA systems and conceptual ideas.
-Such standards could help researchers to identify common patterns in VA system designs, making the VA system design and development progress more efficient.
+In line with the ever-growing number of VA systems, we envision that a formal language of VA systems will provide a standard way to document VA systems and conceptual ideas and promote accessibility.

 Second, software testing is an objective and quantitative method for validating and verifying software systems.
 As evaluating VA systems has been a longstanding challenge, we ideate that software testing can potentially provide an alternative approach for evaluating VA systems.
 For example, we might run coverage testing~\cite{zhu1997software} to identify components that are rarely used in VA systems, providing potential opportunities to remove unnecessary components and simplify complex designs.
 We hope this perspective could inspire researchers to design and develop other rigorous and feasible approaches to evaluate VA systems.